TheMindVirus/macropad/sketches/AntiMaths/readme.md

 The example used to generate the custom code was that of programmable shading \
 and also 2D->3D Proto-board PCB design, whereby you have a number of pads in a grid \
-of variable dimensions (sometimes the dimensions are the same and squares can be simplified).
+of variable dimensions.
+(Sometimes the dimensions are the same and squares can be simplified.)

 The number of pads is given by abc.
 When a=b=c, it's x^3. \
-each set of pads in 2D could be connected in straight lines. \
+Each set of pads in 2D could be connected in straight lines. \
-when it is in a 3D lattice, there are more straight lines interconnecting the layers.
+When it is in a 3D lattice, there are more straight lines interconnecting the layers.

 There are as many interconnect lines as there are pads, multiplied by the dimensions. \
 A small but not insignificant optimisation to the number of interconnects can be made. \